Inna Langerman

 Violin

-Inna Langerman is a versatile Belarusian-American violinist known for her contributions as a vibrant pedagogue and freelance chamber and orchestral musician in the New York metropolitan area, with a presence across the five boroughs and the tri-state region.
+Inna Langerman is a Belarusian-American violinist known for her contributions as a vibrant pedagogue and freelancer in the New York metropolitan area, with a presence across the five boroughs and the tri-state region.

-Inna currently serves on the faculty for violin and chamber music at Third Street Music School Settlement in New York.
-While her teaching style varies to meet the needs of each individual student, her overall teaching philosophy combines the influences of well-known pedagogues, including Paul Rolland, Kurt Sassmannshaus, Yuri Yankelevich, Shinichi Suzuki, sports psychologist Noa Kageyama, and educator of body-mapping Jennifer Johnson.
-Inna’s advocacy for public music education found a platform in 2014 when she appeared as a guest on CUNY TV representing the Harmony Program.
-In the digital sphere, Inna connects with a global audience through educational content on YouTube and her website, www.violinna.live.
+Inna serves on the faculty for violin and chamber music at Third Street Music School Settlement in New York.
+While her teaching style varies to meet the needs of each individual student, her overall teaching philosophy combines the influences of pedagogues such as Paul Rolland, Kurt Sassmannshaus, Yuri Yankelevich, Shinichi Suzuki, sports psychologist Noa Kageyama, and educator of body-mapping Jennifer Johnson.
+Inna reaches a global audience through educational content on YouTube and Patreon.
 Her dedication to community enrichment through music has been acknowledged through accolades, including the Discimus Ut Serviamus award and the Miranda Arts Project grant.